oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 ### 2.3.2 Investigate /hunt

-The `investigate /hunt` command is used to instigate the use of a selected huntbook in combination with a specified set of threat hunting arguments.
+The `investigate /hunt` command is used to instigate the use of a selected huntflow in combination with a specified set of threat hunting arguments.

 OpenC2 Producers that send `investigate /hunt` Commands: